 In addition to Saturday sessions, LEAP tutors participate in Classroom Assistance Time, or CAT.
 During this time tutors are placed in a classroom and expected to assist and observe the classroom teacher.
 CAT placements are not limited to Kindergarten and Preschool; tutors can be place in any classroom from K-8th Grade in a variety of subject areas including social studies, science and special education.

-LEAP recruits new tutors at the start of each academic year.
-If you have any questions about LEAP or would like to apply to become a tutor, please contact Catherine Lewis in the Rochester Center for Community Leadership.
-LEAP tutor applications can be found here.
+LEAP is currently recruiting new tutors for the 2016-2017 academic year.
+If you would like to apply please follow this link to the application.
+A detailed job description can be found here.
+If you have any questions about LEAP please contact Catherine Lewis in the Rochester Center for Community Leadership.
 Find LEAP on Facebook for more updates and information!